avatorl/Deneb-Vega-Templates/README.md

 # Power BI Deneb Vega Templates by Andrzej Leszkiewicz

-Data visualization templates for Deneb, custom visual for Power BI.
-Developed using Vega (not Vega-Lite) visualization grammar.
+Data visualization templates for Deneb, a custom visual for Power BI.

-The chart type selection for the templates has been inspired by [the Financial Times Visual Vocabulary](https://github.com/Financial-Times/chart-doctor/tree/main/visual-vocabulary).

-Live Power BI report with all the templates: https://powerofbi.org/deneb-vega-templates/

-Download PBIX file: [will be added later]

-The templates are basic examples of Deneb/Vega data visualizations that can be used as a starting point in the development of custom data visualizations.
+The templates are examples of Vega (not Vega-Lite) data visualizations that can be used in Deneb as is or as a starting point for developing more advanced custom data visualizations.

-I also have examples of highly customized and creative Deneb/Vega data visualizations: https://github.com/avatorl/Deneb-Vega

-Read more about Deneb and Vega in Power BI: https://powerofbi.org/dataviz-galaxy-power-bi-deneb-vega/

-## Working with the templates
+## Working with Deneb Templates

 Read the official Deneb website: https://deneb-viz.github.io/templates

+## About the Templates

+The chart type selection for the templates is based on [the Financial Times Visual Vocabulary](https://github.com/Financial-Times/chart-doctor/tree/main/visual-vocabulary).

+Power BI report with example charts for all the templates: https://powerofbi.org/deneb-vega-templates/

-## Author of the templates
+## Author of the Templates

 Andrzej Leszkiewicz
 - Website (blog): [Power of Business Intelligence](https://powerofbi.org/)